ravenc/getting-and-cleaning-data-course-project/CodeBook.md

 Read in the data from files: `X_train`, `X_test`, `Y_train`, `Y_test`, `features.txt`, `activities.txt`,

+### STEP 2.
+"Extracts only the measurements on the mean and standard deviation for each measurement."

+Mean and standard deviation measurments there extracted using `subset()` and `grepl()` functions.

+1. `meanFreq` measurements, such as `fBodyAcc-meanFreq()-X` and `fBodyGyro-meanFreq()-Y`, defined in the original study `features_info.txt` file as "weighted average of the frequency components to obtain a mean frequency" were not extracted because, in my understanding, these are different from mean variables.
+1. `angle` measurements, such as `angle(tBodyAccMean,gravity)` and `angle(X,gravityMean)`,  defined in the original study `features_info.txt` file as "angle between to vectors" were not extracted because, in my understanding, these are different from mean variables.

+66 features were extracted, out of a total of 561.

 ### Variables

+* There are 68 variables in the new set:
 * The first variable `subject` is the number of the subject who performed the activity.
 There are 30 subjects, numbered from "1" to "30".

 * The second variable `activity` is the activity performed by the subject.
 There are six types of activities: